Lalena Shaver Lalena Shaver

 I was still trying to find the question, let alone the answer.

-The gift certificate to The Curiosity Shoppe came a little later, and it cracked something open.
+The gift certificate to The Curiosity Shoppe had come a few years earlier, and it cracked something open.
 The books.
 The herbalist.
 The astrologer.
 The community of women who met me exactly where I was and didn't suggest I needed to be anywhere else first.
 The Alchemist told me to follow the signs, to trust what I felt, to have faith in the path even when I couldn't see it.
 I held onto that with both hands.

 And still.
 Still the ceiling.
 Still the semester I couldn't finish.
 Still only able to go so far before something in me called a halt and I moved on instead of through.